fengsp/plan/docs/job_definition.rst

 Path
 ----

-The path you want to change to before run the task, default to be current working directory.
-For these job types that does not need one path, this will be ignored, for example, :class:`~plan.CommandJob`.
+The path you want to change to before the task is executed, defaults to the current working directory.
+For job types that do not need one path, this will be ignored, for example, :class:`~plan.CommandJob`.